macciek-k/Simple_JSapps/README.md

 2. Cypher by macciek-k - tool for coding and decoding (whith optional encryption and decryption) text using modified base64 code
 3. NumberGuesser by macciek-k - Mini-game for guessing a number drawn by the computer

+## Multilingualism of that bundle
+This bundle works in English, Polish, German and Ukrainian.
+Modern browsers can report a whole set of many languages, that user have set in order from most to least preferred.
+Function for appropriate checking the most preferred language is declared in ```common_resources/languageDetecion.js``` file.

+So e.g. if user have set languages in exact order:
+1. *some unsupported language*
+2. Polish (which is supported)
+3. English (which also is supported),

+this bundle will display in Polish, because in this case it has higher priority than English.

+If list of preferred by the user languages doesn't include any of supported by this bundle language, it will display in English – the default language of this bundle.

+Note that this is simplified model of multilingualism: I don't have much time for excellent translating this bundle.
+English and German are detected just as English and German, not as e.g. Canadian English or Swiss German.
+So if user has set Swiss German strings will have "ß" signs even though that letter doesn't exist in that variant of German etc. Also those translations may not be 100% correct, because I did them using Google Translate and DeepL Translate tools.

 ## Additional descryption for Cypher
 Note that the *Cypher* app works bi-directionally: you can either type or paste the original message into its text field and get the encrypted/encoded message at the bottom, or type the encoded message into the bottom field and get the decoded message at the *original message* field.